spatialthoughts/qgis-tutorials/source/docs/processing_graphical_modeler.rst

 .. image:: /static/processing_graphical_modeler/images/28.png
    :align: center

-29. In the :guilabel:`Help editor` dialog, select an from the :guilabel:`Select element to edit` panel and enter the help text in :guilabel:`Element description`.
+29. In the :guilabel:`Help editor` dialog, select any item from the :guilabel:`Select element to edit` panel and enter the help text in :guilabel:`Element description`.
 Click :guilabel:`OK`.
 This help will be available in the :guilabel:`Help` tab when you launch the model to run.